 My dissertation was advised by Noel Carroll, and received awards from the American Society for Aesthetics and the Mellon Interdisciplinary Committee for Science Studies at the CUNY Graduate Center, which is directed by Jesse Prinz.
 Prior to beginning my doctorate, I received my BA from the University of Wisconsin-Madison and taught English at a lycée in the Académie de Versailles, France.
-I often paint and draw, and currently take lessons at ArtCenter South Florida.
+I often paint and draw, and currently attend classes at ArtCenter South Florida.
 You can see my work here.
-More images are coming soon.

 Visiting Assistant Professor

 Philosophy Department, DM 333

 Miami, FL 33199